jguzzo522/project2house/README.md

 ## Testing the Accuracy of the second Regression Model
 ### Mean Absoulte Error (MAE)
- In order to analyze how well the second Model predicted actual values, the MAE was calculated.
-The Second Model had an MAE of 290703.26.
+ In order to analyze how well the second model predicted actual values, the MAE was calculated.
+The Second model had an MAE of 290703.26.
 This number indicates that the average absoulte difference between the predicted house prices and the actual house prices is approximately $290,703.26.
  ### Root Mean Squared Error for Residual (RMSE)
- In this project RMSE was used as a metric to ass the goodness of fit of the second model by examining the errors of residuals.
+ In this project RMSE was used as a metric to asses the goodness of fit of the second model by examining the errors of residuals.
 Residuals are the diffrences between observed values and perdicted values of the model.
 The RMSE for the second model was 440870.45.
 This indicates that the average difference between the observed values and the predicted values of the second model is approximately $440,870.45.

 ## Homoscedasticity Testing
 To evaluate the second model's performance, a homoscedasticity test was conducted using the Seaborn and Matplotlib libraries.
 Homoscedasticity refers to the assumption that the variance of the residuals is constant across all levels of the independent variable.